fioritracker/help/docs/philosophy.md

 - **Connected with actual system setup**

-- **Open for further development** - To capitalize on existing pool of content types.
-Over time we have rebuild the Fiori Tracker suite several times to make it open for adding handing additional content types and relations.
-Fiori Tracker Suite is also open to customer-specific extensions that will not be placed in official releases.
+- **Open for further development** - Since first customer implementation in 2016 we have rebuild the Fiori Tracker Suite  multiple times to accommodate new types of content and relationships.
+Each new relation leverages the existing pool of content types.
+Moreover, the suite is  open to customer-specific extensions that may not be included in official releases.

 .